sonic-net/SONiC/doc/otn/otn_sycd_hld.md

 #### 4.1 Test cases
 1. Verify that Syncd-OT can support multi-ASIC architecture, each Syncd-OT manages one linecard and all data are isolated.
 2. When vendor OTAI library is not linked with linecard, verify that Syncd-OT cannot handle the CRUD request from OTSS.
-3. When vendor OTAI library is linked with linecard, verify that Syncd-OT cannot handle the CRUD request from OTSS.
+3. When vendor OTAI library is linked with linecard, verify that Syncd-OT handle the CRUD request from OTSS.
 4. Verify that Syncd-OT can handle the create request message from OTSS, it calls vendor OTAI library create API and save data to ASIC_DB.
 5. Verify that Syncd-OT can handle the update request message from OTSS, it calls vendor OTAI library set API and update data in ASIC_DB.
 6. Verify that Syncd-OT can handle the retrieve request message from OTSS, it calls vendor OTAI library get API.